VALUATION HIGHLIGHTS

 AI Boom

 The AI boom is increasingly important for Western Digital because it drives explosive demand for data storage, particularly high-capacity HDDs and enterprise SSDs.
 AI workloads generate massive datasets that need cost-effective, reliable storage, which favors WD’s nearline HDDs and high-density drives for cloud and hyperscaler customers.
 Additionally, AI applications accelerate edge computing and distributed data storage, creating more opportunities for WD’s hybrid storage solutions.
-This trend strengthens WD’s cloud and enterprise segments—the most profitable parts of the business—while reinforcing long-term contracts, higher volumes, and potential pricing power.
+This trend strengthens WD’s cloud and enterprise segments—the most profitable parts of the business—while reinforcing long-term contracts, driving higher volumes, and potentially increasing pricing power.
 In short, AI adoption amplifies both the scale and value of WD’s storage offerings.

 Growth In Cloud Computing And Remote Storage Services